 - The MDL was below the respective PAL for metals. - The MDL was below the respective PAL for the polychlorinated biphenyls (PCBs), volatile organic compounds (VOCs), and semivolatile organic compounds, except N-nitroso-di-n-propylamine.
 For most projects, the MDL should be sufficient; however, for projects with N-nitroso-di-n-propylamine as a constituent of concern, lower MDLs may be needed.
-This issue should be addressed in the project-specific quality assurance project plan (QAPP). - The minimum detectable activity (MDA) is above the PAL for uranium-235; however, the MDA is below the PAL for the other uranium isotopes.
-Thus, for most projects, the typical MDAs are expected to be sufficient because uranium isotopes cannot be quantitatively separated from one another, thus will be found together at the PGDP site. - One radionuclide, neptunium-237, has an MDA above the respective PAL.
+This issue should be addressed in the project-specific quality assurance project plan (QAPP).

+The minimum detectable activity (MDA) is above the PAL for uranium-235; however, the MDA is below the PAL for the other uranium isotopes.
+Thus, for most projects, the typical MDAs are expected to be sufficient because uranium isotopes cannot be separated quantitatively from one another.
+For this reason, they will be found together at the Paducah Gaseous Diffusion Plant site.

+• One radionuclide, neptunium-237, has an MDA above the respective PAL.
 This should be taken into account when developing a project-specific QAPP.